eda-ricercatore/admin-notes/skill-set/lower-level-roles/sw-dev-lower-level/cloud-computing-sw-dev.md

 ###	Skill Sets for Software as a Service (SaaS)

++ Collaborate with engineering and product teams to design, develop, and publish software supporting a highly available, fault-tolerant SaaS platform
 + skill set:
 	- Cloud SaaS Architect – Italy
 	- Layout roadmap, design, plan, and implement scalable information technology solutions that meet current and future business needs together with the Platform Engineering Director